 To determine cash flow, estimate the gross rental income and subtract expenses and vacancy rates.
 You may find estimated gross income by looking for other available rentals in the area.
 The average of what they are asking for is a reasonable estimate of market rent.
 Multiply the rent by 12 months to get the annual gross income from the property.
 We also suggest using 10% vacancy.

 Time Horizon for Payback

-Real estate is an important asset class to have your portfolio because it allows the investor to have more control over the investment and use some of the tactics outlined above to achieve higher than average returns on their investment.
+Real estate is a valuable asset class to have in your portfolio.
+It is also a viable choice for new investors looking to try their hand in this area.
+It allows you as an investor to have more control over the investment and use some of the tactics outlined above to achieve higher than average returns on their investment.

-Buy and hold is a patience game and should be thought of with a long term perspective.
-Buy and hold investment property offers a secure form of financial freedom and income well above what one can reasonably expect from savings and 401k.
-By the time a person makes it to retirement they should have free and clear products (property) that offer stable, consistent cash flow.
-When an investor buys a property to hold, is careful to not over improve up front, and makes incremental improvements over a long term time frame it is simple for them to create a bright financial future for themselves and their family.
+Buy and hold real estate investing is a patience game and you should keep in mind the long term perspective.
+Buy and hold real estate investments offer a secure form of financial freedom and income well above what one can reasonably expect from savings and 401k.
+By the time a person makes it to retirement, they should have free and clear products (property) that offer stable and consistent cash flow.

 Consider this as a takeaway for how to build a bright financial future as a buy and hold real estate investor:

 - Do not overdo upfront.